edieraristizabal/gist4302/README.md

 address the problem.
 When the project proposal is due (Nov.3rd), students are expected to have collected the necessary data at hand.
-The final project will require a presentation of about 6-10 mins [*PechaKucha style*](http://en.wikipedia.org/wiki/Pecha_Kucha), and a final project report.
+The final project will require a presentation of about 6-10 mins [*PechaKucha style*](http://en.wikipedia.org/wiki/Pecha_Kucha) or a poster session, and a final project report.
 Students are encouraged to start thinking of project ideas early in the semester, and communicate them with the instructor and the TA for feedbacks and comments.

 ## Grading